MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/tools.md

 ---
 description: See guides for testing and debugging tools and API for Microsoft Edge.
-title: Dev guide: Tools - Microsoft Edge Development
+title: Dev guide - Tools - Microsoft Edge Development
 author: erikadoyle
 ---